p2wilrc/mtd-michif/README.md

 To build the dictionary, we assume that you have `mtd-michif-annotations` and `mtd-michif-recordings` in the same parent directory as this repository.
-Assuming you have installed everything as mentioned above, you can then simply run:
+Assuming you have installed Hatch as mentioned above, you can then simply run, from this directory:

-    mtd-michif
+    hatch run build

 Once this has succeeded, you can launch the website locally with: